NoahSpencerCode/KingState/README.md

 ## connectDomain()

-A helpful feature of StateManager is to be able to connect to domains across other scripts, even across client and server. connecting a state works like this.
+A helpful feature of StateManager is to be able to connect to domains across other scripts, even across client and server.
+Connecting a domain works like this.

 ```lua
 local otherScriptDomain = StateManager.connectDomain('otherScriptDomain')